brown-ccv/ccv-website-hugo/README.md

 When committing your changes, use `npm run commit` instead of `git commit -m`.
 Follow the instructions on the terminal to create your conventional commit message.
 [Click here to learn more](https://www.conventionalcommits.org/en/v1.0.0/).
 This is required and the technical reviewer should make sure only changes with conventional commits are merged.

+### Issues and PRs

+A Slack channel `gh-ccv-website` is linked to this repository.
+Join that channel if you want to receive notifications when issues, PRs, and deployments are created.

 #### Opening an Issue

 Issues are welcome and are the recommended way to request or suggest changes.